CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **Bucket**: is a container in which all your data/ files/directories are stored.
 You can have multiple buckets for each project.
 Each bucket is accessible just to you, all the project members and CSC users you personally give access to using MyCSC or SD Connect.Tthe container name is visible to the internet.

-**CSC Project ID** : It can be sourced using the following command          or from this link        or from SD Connect User .
+**CSC Project ID** : It can be sourced using the following command using the CLI        or from this link        or from SD Connect User .
 It defines and it is used for

 **CSC Project name**: MY CSC project ID (NNNNN)

-**SD Connect Account**:
+**SD Connect Account**: It the CSC project ID in Open Stak, it can to define who you are sharing a bucket with in SD Connect.
+It is a synomin of CSC Project ID, however displaied in account..... in the user interface.